-Riga is the largest city in the Baltic states and the capital of Latvia.
-Once dubbed the 'Paris of the North,' it is an architectural gem replete with medieval houses, Gothic gabled roofs, Renaissance guild houses, wealthy Baroque homes and Art Nouveau housing designed by Jewish architect Mikhail Eisenstein, on a par with the architecture of Vienna or Barcelona.
+Discover the beauty and fascination of the capital of Latvia on our Jewish Riga tours!
+Once dubbed the 'Paris of the North,' Riga is an architectural gem replete with medieval houses, Gothic gabled roofs, Renaissance guild houses, lavish Baroque homes, and Art Nouveau housing designed by Jewish architect Mikhail Eisenstein, on a par with the architecture of Vienna or Barcelona.

 Two roads from Riga lead to the Rumbula and Bikernieki forests where mass murders were carried out.
 Both are now important memorial sites.
 Stories of those who survived and also of the Righteous Among the Nations who helped save lives can be found in the excellent museum dedicated to the Jews in Latvia.
 This comprehensive museum is housed in the Jewish Community Center and is a must for any visitor.
 Have a tasty kosher meal next door at Lehaim restaurant or chat with a community member.